CD Luis Ángel Firpo: Modern era

 After 2000, Firpo's success began to decline.
 With players retiring, moving abroad, or being sold onto other clubs, the death of Sergio Torres cost the team their primary sponsor and led the club into financial instability.
 As a result, Firpo reached the grand final repeatedly, but could not win another title for seven years.

 In the 2007 Apertura, Argentinian coach Horacio Cordero guided the team to another final, and they defeated FAS 5–3 in a penalty shootout.

 The next season saw the club hoist the crown again, winning the Clausura 2008.
-They beat FAS again, 1–0, and celebrated their third repeat championship.
+They beat FAS again, 1–0,.

-The team won their tenth title in the 2013 Clausura under the direction of Argentinian coach Roberto Gamarra with another win over their rivals from FAS.
+The team won their tenth title in the 2013 Clausura under the direction of Argentinian coach Roberto Gamarra with another win over their rivals FAS.

 On May 5, 2014, after 32 years of top-flight football, Firpo were relegated to the second division after a 1–1 draw with Dragón.
 However, the relegation didn't stay, as Firpo purchased Juventud Independiente's license.
 On May 27, 2019, the club achieved a record sixth relegation from the Primera Division, after the team lost 3–1 against Alianza.

 At the end of the 2020 season, Pablo Herrera (owner of the franchise license of Independiente) announced that Independiente will lose their license and he will be giving the license to Luis Angel Firpo for the Clausura 2020.

+In September 2023 the club celebrated a centenary of existence with a friendly against Guatemalan giant Municipal, which they lost 1–0.

 Honours

-Luis Angel Firpo is historically the fourth most successful team in El Salvador football, as they have won ten championships. it occupy the top position in the ranking of the Usulutan football based teams.
+Luis Angel Firpo is historically the fourth most successful team in El Salvador, as they have won ten championships.
 The club's most recent trophy came in June 2013, with the Clausura 2013.